 Comparing Portugal to other programs

-Portugal vs. UAE: The UAE processes in 2-4 weeks at AED 2M (~USD 545K) in real estate.
+Portugal vs. UAE: In real estate the UAE takes 2-4 weeks with a price tag of AED 2M (appx USD 545K).
 No citizenship path.
 No income tax.
-Portugal is slower and less liquid but offers EU citizenship -- the ultimate prize for many investors.
+A slower and less liquid option, but with EU citizenship - the holy grail of many investors - is Portugal.

 Frequently asked questions